newrelic/newrelic-browser-agent/README.md

 | Lite       | rum              |
 | Pro        | full             |
 | Pro + SPA  | spa              |

-Open a PR to run your tests on browsers other than PhantomJS.

 ### PR Testing